Traumatic Brain Injury

 - All passengers should wear lap belts and shoulder harnesses in the car.

 - Use properly installed infant and child safety seats.
 A representative of your local police department or highway patrol can show you the proper method of installation.

-- Avoiding drinking and driving, or driving under the influence of drugs or medeications
+- Avoid drinking and driving or driving under the influence of drugs or medications.

 - Use helmets for motorcycle and bicycle riding and other recreational sports.